yangbetty2025/Multilevel_Modeling/index.md

 ## Cluster-mean centering
 It is worth noting that, for this multilevel regression, the HVI predictor was cluster-mean centered (also known as group-mean centered).
 In other words, the arithmetic mean of HVI for each cluster (UHF42 neighborhood) was subtracted from each observation’s HVI value in the corresponding neighborhood.<br>

-**Mean centering** is a technique used in linear regression models when predictors do not have meaningful zero points.
+**Mean centering** is a popular technique used in linear regression models when predictors do not have meaningful zero points.
 In this study, HVI has no meaningful zero  because the Heat Vulnerability Index ranges from 1 to 5.
 Without centering it, the y-intercept would represent the average percentage of residents with poor physical health when HVI is zero, which is out of range for the index.<br>

 Other reasons for centering are to reduce multicollinearity and to simplify interpretations when interaction terms are included in the model.<br>